Easy Bible Quiz and Questions with Answers.

 They were believed to be thieves.

-Traditionally, one is believed to be good and the other bad.
+Traditionally, one is believed to be virtuous and the other evil

 We assume that Jesus stood in the center, with the criminals positioned on either side of Him.

-Jesus told the good thief that He would see him later in Paradise.
+Jesus told the virtuous thief that He would see him later in Paradise.

 Luke 23:32-43

-He died at the ninth hour and was placed in the tomb on Friday.
+Jesus died at the ninth hour and was placed in the tomb on Friday and stayed there three days.

 Jesus arose at dawn on Sunday and departed the tomb.